zachighton/bank_customer_classification/README.md

 ## Results

-### Chi-Squared Analysis
+### Chi-Squared and Tableau Analysis

 Using a chi-squared analysis, we were able to perform a hypothesis test on all of the variables against offer acceptance.
-The below
+The features shown below are those which we can say for sure do not have an insignificant impact on offer acceptance.
+Combining this with some analysis in Tableau, we can see the direction of this impact on offer acceptance.

+**Credit rating** (p-value 5.97e-97)
+- customers with a low credit rating should be more likely to accept a credit card offer.

+**Mailer type** (p-value 4.19e-39)
+- customers who recieve a postcard are significantly more likley to accept an offer as opposed to those who recieve a letter.

+**Income level** (p-value 1.46e-25)
+- customers with medium and high income levels are more likely to accept.
+Those with a high income level and unlikley to accept an offer.

+**Reward** (p-value 7.10e-23)
+- customers who receive 'air miles' are the most likely to accept a credit card offer followed by 'points' and finally those who recieve 'cash back' are the least likely to accept

+**Household size** (p-value 0.00046)
+- households with only 1 person are more likley to accept a credit card offer.

+### Models

+After designing several iterations of the models

 ## Next Steps